phil/rjq/README.md

 # rjq
 A simple ruby app to make working with jSON in the command line easy.

+## Should I use this?

+_Maybe_, it's random software that you've downloaded from the internet, but it is open source, and it's only 5 lines of code.
+Lets face it, if you're happy downloading scripts, you either know what you're doing, or you should be thinking hard about weather this is a good idea..

+### What can go wrong?

+It's untested.
+It uses Ruby's `eval()` method, so it's running whatever arbritary code _you_ type in.
+If you're happy with this, good on you.

 ## Requirements

 Any OS that runs a bash/zsh like terminal shell.